The Importance of Play

 Outdoor play

-Outdoor spaces and thoughtfully designed playgrounds are important for children's play.
-Knowing where to find great playgrounds and what makes them good for your family's needs supports parents to be part of the playground conversation.
-Check out this useful, local Playground Finder.
+Knowing where to find great playgrounds and what makes them good helps parents to be part of the playground conversation.
+Try this local Playground Finder.

 Why play is important - article (languages other than English): Arabic (PDF: 395kb), Dari (PDF: 398kb), Dinka (PDF: 308kb), Hakha Chin (PDF: 301kb), Karen (PDF: 216kb), Persian (PDF: 197kb), Simplified Chinese (PDF: 329kb), Swahili (PDF: 304kb), Tamil (PDF: 705kb), Vietnamese (PDF: 322kb)